InTeGrate Modules and Courses >Environmental Justice and Freshwater Resources - Spanish > Unit 2: The Water Cycle and Freshwater Resources

 Think-Share-Pair continued (10 min)

-Show the second slide illustration of a more detailed version of the water cycle (slide 3 of "Agua" PowerPoint).
+Show the third slide illustration of a more detailed version of the water cycle (slide 3 of "Agua" PowerPoint).
 Ask students to talk with their partner about overlaps, differences, and new terms they see comparing this slide with the previous drawing.
 Follow-up by asking individual students or pairs of students to describe these similarities and differences and to explain the processes at work.

 As students become more comfortable with the water cycle and its processes, continue through the PowerPoint slide questions and charts.
 Ask students to discuss with their partner to: (Answers in bold)